 In 2013, ASCO embarked on an undertaking to design and build a new custom-built head office and distribution centre.
 Construction commenced in 2013 and in late 2014 the company relocated to its new premises in Midrand, Johannesburg.

-In 2014, Vijay Naicker and Cecilia Makua were appointed as Directors of ASCO, where they currently occupy the positions of HR and Logistics Director and Commercial Director, respectively.
+In 2014, Cecilia Makua and Vijay Naicker and Max Priebatsch were appointed as Directors of ASCO.
+Cecilia was Commercial Director, Vijay HR and Logistics Director and Max New Business Director.

 2014 also saw a Service Agreement being signed between ASCO and Benefit Cosmetics, with their marketing offices housed in the Cape Town regional office.